Göteborgs Auktionsverk

 Göteborgs Auktionsverk is an auction house founded in 1681, when the magistrate in Gothenburg sought permission from the government to conduct the auction business.
-It is the world's second-oldest auction house in operation after the Stockholm Auction House founded in 1674.
+It is the world's second-oldest auction house still in operation after the Stockholm Auction House founded in 1674.
 The auctions relate antiques, art, modern design, and crafts.

 History

 Until 1733 the auctions were held in the town hall at Gustav Adolf Square.
 After this, the Göteborgs Auktionsverk moved to: